peterkuma/ds-format/README.md

 datasets and the [CF Conventions](http://cfconventions.org/) (if the necessary attributes are defined in the dataset).

-This package contains the command line program **ds** and the Python library **ds_format**, which implement reading, writing and editing of datasets.
+This package contains the command line program **ds** and Python library **ds_format**, which implement reading, writing and editing of datasets.
 The library is designed so that functions are completely separated from data (unlike in object oriented programming), which is more transparent